 Up to $3 million per initiative, with between 1-3 faculty base salary lines per initiative.
 Funding lasts 4 years.

 The EAR funding program supports investigators who are prepared to undertake a significant and complex investigation involving fresh approaches to research or creative activities.
 The area that is emerging should capitalize on existing strengths on campus and/or fill an existing gap in personnel that is critical to enhancing the volume, quality, impact and reputation of research at IU Bloomington and will lead to federal, corporate, or private funding.
-(Projects should have the potential for strong funding commensurate with their particular field or fields).

 The first EAR award, made in early 2017, went to the Learning: Machines, Brains & Children initiative, led by Distinguished Professor of Psychological and Brain Sciences Linda Smith.Watch a video about IU Bloomington's first Emerging Areas of Research initiative